Sim racing: Further developments (2003–present)

 Kunos Simulazioni began development on Assetto Corsa in 2010, a sim built on experience gained from their previous games netKar Pro and Ferrari Virtual Academy but with an entirely new engine.
 The game was officially released in December 2014.
 The new engine was designed to provide extensive and detailed tools for modding, allowing players to create highly detailed content with minimal effort.
-The engine's sheer modding capabilities have since kept the game widely played for years beyond its lifespan.
+The engine's flexibility has allowed Assetto Corsa to be widely played for years beyond its lifespan and succeed as a hub for third-party mod creation, which in turn has inspired developers to consider a proprietary marketplace for mods as a feature.
+This was the case with Rennsport, Project Motor Racing, and sequel Assetto Corsa EVO, which all featured the concept in their respective road maps.

 Slightly Mad Studios, developers of the Shift and Shift 2 installments of Need for Speed games, launched Project CARS in 2015.
 It was unique in that it was a crowdfunded effort, with CARS standing for "Community Assisted Racing Simulator".
 The game used an improved version of the Madness engine from the Need for Speed: Shift titles.
 By taking advantage of newer hardware, Project CARS introduced a dynamic tire model that simulated the tire's carcass, tire tread, contact patch, and heat transfer.
 This model, called "Seta", replaced the steady-state version based on lookup tables seen in previous generation simulations.
 Slightly Mad Studios' Project CARS 2 sequel in 2017 saw improvements based on community feedback.

 Sim racing experienced an exponential rise in exposure in 2020, following the suspension of global racing series due to the COVID-19 pandemic.
 With no live races available, racing organizations, teams, and broadcasters turned to virtual competitions to maintain fan engagement.
 Live streams of sim racing games from official racing series drew as many as 400,000 viewers. iRacing saw a 50% increase in its subscription base in the first few months of 2020, reaching 160,000 subscribers in April of that year.

 Initially releasing in early access, Studio 397 and Motorsport Games released Le Mans Ultimate on 22 July 2025, an officially licensed simulation of the FIA World Endurance Championship and European Le Mans Series.
-Built on an improved version of rFactor 2's isiMotor 2 physics engine, it became notable for its in-depth simulation of the Le Mans Hypercar and LMDh hybrid systems and tire model behavior.
+Built on an improved version of the isiMotor 2 physics engine from the studio's previous game rFactor 2, it was praised for its detailed force feedback, in-depth Le Mans Hypercar and LMDh hybrid system simulation, and high-fidelity tire model behavior.

 Online communities

-In recent years, as international interest has grown, so has the online community and underground racing circuit.
-These communities act as a focal point for users around the world to engage with one another, coordinate racing schedules, exchange modded cars, tracks, discuss hardware configurations and facilitate other communications.
-With the rising levels of competition in sim racing, esports is also an ever-growing topic in the community.
+Online sim racing communities are used to coordinate racing schedules, share modified cars and tracks, discuss hardware configurations, and communicate with other participants.
+Competitive sim racing is also associated with esports, with organised competitions ranging from community-run events to professional championships.